GlennDeprey/PalianPals/docs/event-info/homesyncing.md

 # Home Plot Syncing

-This tutorial will guide you through **syncing to the host home plot** in Palia.
+This tutorial will guide you through **to the home plot of the host** in Palia.
 Syncing ensures your on the same server and allows you to **join shared events, co-op activities**,

 ---